leelhn2345/nvim/README.md

 - nodeJS
 - rust

-LSPs, formatters, and linters should be installed and work right out of the box.
+LSPs, formatters, linters and debuggers should be installed and work right out of the box.